Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles: Helical Core Formation in the Presence of Alpha Particle for the Equilibrium

 \subsubsection{Alpha Test Particle Orbits in Axisymmetric Equilibrium}

 \quad

-We begin our analysis with the axisymmetric equilibrium state, using the particle and magnetic field data from the initial time step of the MEGA simulation for the $\beta_\mathrm{\alpha} = 0.75\%$ case of Fig.~\ref{fig:5gammafreqhdis_beta}.
+We begin our analysis with the axisymmetric equilibrium state, using the particle and magnetic field data from the initial time step of the MEGA simulation for the $\beta_\mathrm{\alpha} = 0.75\%$ case of Fig.\ref{fig:5gammafreqhdis_beta}.
 The results are shown in Fig.\ref{fig:5testorbit_fedis}(a–c).
-Panel (a) presents the energy distribution function of the alpha particles.
-Red and blue colors represent passing and trapped orbits that account for $67\%$ and $33\%$ of the total alpha particle population, respectively.
+Panel (a) presents the histogram of alpha particle energy, $h(E)=\mathbb{J}(E)f(E)$, where $\mathbb{J}(E)$ and $f(E)$ are the Jacobian of transformation and distribution function, respectively.
 Panels (b) and (c) show how these two orbit classes are distributed in the reduced space of mid-plane-based orbit coordinates ($R,v_\parallel/v,E$).
 Each point represents the initial kinetic energy $E$, pitch $v_\parallel/v$, and major radial position $R$ of an alpha test particle that has been launched from the magnetic mid-plane at $\phi=0^\circ$.
-The magnetic midplane is defined by the condition ${\bm B}\cdot{\bm \nabla}B = 0$.
+The magnetic midplane is defined by the condition ${\vec B}\cdot{\nabla}B = 0$.
 We note that, in the axisymmetric case of Fig.\ref{fig:5testorbit_fedis}(b,c), ($R,v_\parallel/v,E$) are constants of motion equivalent to $(P_\phi,\mu,E)$ \cite{bierwage2025construction}, where $P_\phi$ is the canonical toroidal angular momentum and $\mu$ the magnetic moment of an alpha particle's guiding center.
-(For details, see Sections~2.2 and 3.4 of Ref.\cite{bierwage2025construction}).
+(For details, see Sections 2.2 and 3.4 of Ref.\cite{bierwage2025construction}).
 The alpha particle orbit space slices in panels (b) and (c) were taken at kinetic energies $E = 30$ keV and $3500$ keV, respectively.
 They contain all the familiar features; most notably, the localization of trapped orbits on the low-field side and in regions with small pitch $v_\parallel / v$.
 At the higher energy in panel (c), the increased asymmetry relative to the horizontal ($v_\parallel = 0$) axis is due to larger magnetic drifts and larger numbers of stagnation and potato orbits within the passing and trapped populations.